ADD CONDITION

 Postmarketing Experience

-Postmarketing experience has been gathered through voluntary reports and surveillance programs.
-Healthcare professionals and patients are encouraged to report any adverse events associated with the use of the product.
-Reports can be made by calling 800-245-2898, available Monday through Friday from 9 AM to 5 PM EST. This information contributes to the ongoing assessment of the product's safety profile.
+Adverse events have been reported voluntarily and through surveillance programs.
+Healthcare professionals and patients are encouraged to report any adverse events to the designated contact number, 800-245-2898, available Monday through Friday from 9 AM to 5 PM EST. This reporting mechanism is in place to ensure ongoing monitoring of the product's safety profile.

 Patient Counseling